fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 ## Do You Try to Fully Understand Pull Requests During Reviews?

-## Do You Try to Fully Understand Pull Requests During Reviews?

 ## What are the most common mistakes developers make early in their careers, and how can they accelerate skill improvement?

 ## What Traits Do the Best Software Developers Have?